kmandalas/spring-mongodb-graphlookup/README.md

 # Usage
 When the application starts it loads sample data in MongoDB (see [node.json](https://github.com/kmandalas/spring-mongodb-graphlookup/blob/master/mongo-init/data-import/node.json)).

-You can have a view of the imported tree-structure by performing am HTTP-GET operation:
+You can have a view of the imported tree-structure by performing an HTTP-GET operation:
 - http://localhost:8080/app/25080022 (TODO: implement the endpoint)

 Then you may retrieve sub-trees by performing am HTTP-GET operation on the following URL: